SAP/open-ux-tools/.changeset/five-tables-sleep.md

 "@sap-ux/preview-middleware": patch
 ---

-fix: table action when variantmanagement is not available for v4
+fix: resolve the issue when add table action quick action in the object page didn't work because the Variant Management was disabled.